 Once you have completed an application to an off-campus study program, you will be directed to the course pre-approval process.
 This process is very important in ensuring that the courses you take off campus are appropriate for credit at F&M and ensure you stay on track for graduation.
 It is recommended that you gain approval for courses in advance, including first-choice courses and several back-ups.

-You will also be required to submit your finalized course registration to F&M within two weeks of your arrival at your host program.
+You will also be required to submit your finalized course registration to F&M before your program's course add/drop date.
 You will receive more instructions about this process in your off-campus study application once your program has begun.

-For all programs except F&M in Paris or Advanced Studies in England program and the Summer Travel Courses, grades from off-campus study program courses will appear on your Franklin & Marshall transcript, but they will not be calculated into your cumulative GPA.
+For all programs except the Advanced Studies in England program and the Summer Travel Courses, grades from off-campus study program courses will appear on your Franklin & Marshall transcript, but they will not be calculated into your cumulative GPA.

 This means that off-campus grades will not affect scholarship eligibility or rank in class.
 However, many graduate and professional schools will consider these grades as part of the GPA and will recompute all grades when considering applications.
-Again, the Advanced Studies in England and F&M in Paris programs are the only exceptions to this policy; for these programs, grades will appear on the F&M transcript and be calculated into a student's GPA.
+Again, the Advanced Studies in England program and Summer Travel Courses are the only exceptions to this policy; for these programs, grades will appear on the F&M transcript and be calculated into a student's GPA.